 I adapted hip Pressure Cooking’s recipe – wish I had her cute heart shaped ramekins.
 I added lavender buds since I had a pinch left from my bestie Anna, who owns Anna Lee’s Herbs.
 These buds are still intoxicatingly fragrant even though I picked them from her garden this past summer.
 Adding lavender was a new gastronomic adventure since I never cook with it, except adding it in Herbes de Provence.
 I’m glad I did because the taste and smell was incredible.

 Indulge a little today.
 This won’t kill you.
 It’s a sweet little guilt free dessert you can allow yourself to have once in awhile.

 Obviously, if you want to make more than one serving, multiply the portions accordingly.
 You can fit about 3 ramekins comfortably in the Instant Pot.

 Lavender Crème Brûlée for ONE in Instant Pot

 - 1 Egg Yolk from a free range pastured chicken egg.

-- Pinch of food grade organic lavender buds to top before baking and after when sugar has browned.
-(I like Anna Lee's Herbs)
+- A Pinch of food grade organic lavender buds to top before baking and after when sugar has browned.

 - 1 tsp of raw sugar for topping

-- Sprinkle 1 tsp of sugar and broil until the sugar browns...it took me about 3 minutes in my convection oven.
+Sprinkle 1 tsp of sugar and broil until the sugar browns...it took me about 3 minutes in my convection oven.
 Yours might vary.
 Be careful NOT to broil it too long as it will make the creme get softer.
 If it happens, put it back in the fridge until it gets firmer.
-A culinary torch (link to http://amzn.to/1TM1kkM) would work better if you have.

-- If you want to make more, obviously use appropriate amount of ingredients.
+If you want to make more, adjust the amounts of ingredients appropriately.